-The reasons for unsafe behaviour vary, and there are some factors, such as drug and alcohol use, that are directly linked to unsafe behavior.
-“The overwhelming cause of most industrial accident and injuries can be contributed to the unsafe acts of employees (Unsafe Acts - Human Behavior).”
+The reasons for unsafe behavior vary, and there are some factors, such as drug and alcohol use, that are directly linked to unsafe behavior.
+“The overwhelming cause of most industrial accidents and injuries can be contributed to the unsafe acts of employees (Unsafe Acts - Human Behavior).”

 To reduce the occurrence of unsafe behavior, employers must address both the immediate and root causes behind them.
 This is not a one-off project, and what it requires is a long-term plan to address the “catalysts” that make workers perform unsafe acts.
-There are means by which organizations can address unsafe behaviour.
-Whether it’s side-effects from fatigue from pulling all-nighters with small babies, substance use or stress caused by financial problems, action should be taken so that they don’t have the chance to cause damage in the first place.
+There are means by which organizations can address unsafe behavior.
+Whether it’s side effects from fatigue from pulling all-nighters with small babies, substance use, or stress caused by financial problems, action should be taken so that they don’t have the chance to cause damage in the first place.

 The opioid epidemic in the US has brought a new series of risks to the workplace.
-Drugs and alcohol alter human behavior, and even when not used onsite they cause side-effects that can pose risks to workers’ safety.
-In low risk jobs these side effects have less of an effect; however, when it comes to high risk jobs, all possible dangers must be evaluated.
+Drugs and alcohol alter human behavior, and even when not used onsite they cause side effects that can pose risks to workers’ safety.
+In low-risk jobs these side effects have less of an effect; however, when it comes to high-risk jobs, all possible dangers must be evaluated.

 Employees are not likely to approach superiors about their personal issues, particularly when it’s something as sensitive as illicit drug use - therefore a more systematic approach is needed.
-Misuse of opioids, drugs and other substances should not be taken lightly by anyone.
+Misuse of opioids, drugs, and other substances should not be taken lightly by anyone.

 Opioids killed more than 42,000 people in 2016, and 70% of the estimated 14.8 million Americans using illegal drugs are currently employed.
 According to an analysis by Quest Diagnostics, employee drug use is at its highest for a decade.

-Safety, Illicit Drugs and Alcohol
+Safety, Illicit Drugs, and Alcohol

 The opioid epidemic in the US and the legalization of Marijuana (2015) in 26 states have raised questions about the impact drugs can have on workplaces and their safety.
 This increasing substance use has proven to reduce safety.
 Marijuana, opioids, and non-alcoholic drugs are already a far more common cause of traffic incidents than alcohol.

 Some statistics reflect the nationwide increase in drug use and the risks they pose to our safety (Forbes).
-A study released by the Governors Highway Safety Association (2016), reveals that 44% of fatally-injured drivers tested positive for drugs and 36% for alcohol.
+A study released by the Governors Highway Safety Association (2016), reveals that 44% of fatally injured drivers tested positive for drugs and 36% for alcohol.

-Over half of the drug-affected drivers had marijuana, opioids or a combination of the two in their system.
+Over half of the drug-affected drivers had marijuana, opioids, or a combination of the two in their system.
 OSHA (The Occupational Safety and Health Administration) states that “Overdoses from the non-medical use of drugs or alcohol while on the job increased from 165 in 2015 to 217 in 2016, a 32-percent increase.
 Overdose fatalities have increased by at least 25 percent annually since 2012.”

 Side-effects & After-effects

 Different substances cause severe side-and after-effects and alter worker behavior.
 “Alcohol and drug use increase the risk of problems in the workplace such as absenteeism, presenteeism, low productivity and inappropriate behavior (BMA) .”
 Also, fatigue, poor decision-making, and needless risk-taking are some of the most common symptoms of both alcohol and drug use.